ac2278/BIGRED/README.md

 **Example:**

-We collected, extracted, and sequenced DNA from proband I011206 a total of $k=3$ times, assigning the names 'I011206:250300325', 'I011206:250099287', and 'TMS011206:250134484' to the three samples.
+We collected, extracted, and sequenced DNA from proband I011206 a total of _k_ = 3 times, assigning the names 'I011206:250300325', 'I011206:250099287', and 'TMS011206:250134484' to the three samples.
 We show the contents of file I011206_aliases.txt below:

 | I011206:250300325
 | I011206:250099287
 | TMS011206:250134484

-##### 3. An allelic depth (AD) data file containing AD data for the $k$ putative replicates of the proband in question (one file per chromosome)
+#### 3. An allelic depth (AD) data file containing AD data for the _k_ putative replicates of the proband in question (one file per chromosome)

 **Description:**